-America’s Care of Serious Illness: 2015 State-by-State Report Card on Access to Palliative Care in Our Nation’s Hospitals provides an analysis of whether seriously ill patients in the United States are receiving equitable access to palliative care services in hospitals.
-The goal is both to inform and to help the public and policymakers increase the availability of palliative care for the millions of Americans in need.
+The 2019 State-by-State Report Card on Access to Palliative Care in Our Nation’s Hospitals provides an analysis of whether patients living with a serious illness in the United States are receiving access to palliative care services in hospitals.
+The goal is both to inform and to help the public and policymakers increase the availability of palliative care for the millions of people in need.
+As with our previous Report Cards, the 2019 State-by-State Report Card did not examine timeliness, reach, equitability, or quality of hospital-based palliative care programs.
+The grades represented are based solely on the number of palliative care teams in hospitals.

-This report, an update of the 2011 edition, is the result of a collaboration between the Center to Advance Palliative Care (CAPC) and the National Palliative Care Research Center (NPCRC).
-The report draws on the expertise of a research team led by R. Sean Morrison, MD, director of the National Palliative Care Research Center, Diane E. Meier, MD, director of the Center to Advance Palliative Care, and Tamara Dumanovsky, PhD, and Maggie Rogers, MPH, of CAPC.
-Additional editorial contributions were provided by Saskia Siderow, Stacie Sinclair, MPP, Emily Warner, JD, Marian Appellof, and Lisa Morgan.
+This report, an update of the 2015 edition, is the result of a collaboration between the Center to Advance Palliative Care (CAPC) and the National Palliative Care Research Center (NPCRC).
+The report draws on the expertise of a research team led by R. Sean Morrison, MD, director of the National Palliative Care Research Center, Diane E. Meier, MD, director of the Center to Advance Palliative Care, and Maggie Rogers, MPH, Allison Silvers, MBA, Stacie Sinclair, MPP, and Rachael Heitner, MA, CHPCA, of CAPC.

-The publication of this report was made possible by the generous support of the Cambia Health Foundation.
-The Center to Advance Palliative Care (CAPC) and the National Palliative Care Research Center (NPCRC) gratefully acknowledge the foundation’s support, together with that of CAPC membership and all of our funders, including the Altman Foundation, the American Academy of Hospice and Palliative Medicine (AAHPM), the American Cancer Society, Anonymous, Atlantic Philanthropies, the Patty and Jay Baker Foundation, the Adele and Leonard Block Foundation, the Brookdale Foundation, the Leslie and Roslyn Goldstein Foundation, the John A. Hartford Foundation, the Hearst Foundations, the Hospice & Palliative Nurses Association (HPNA), the LIVESTRONG Foundation, the Cameron and Hayden Lord Foundation, Thelma Lyon, the Milbank Foundation for Rehabilitation, the Mill Park Foundation, the National Institute on Aging, the Stavros Niarchos Foundation, the Olive Branch Foundation, the Y. C. Ho/Helen and Michael Chiang Foundation, and Zena Wiener.
+The publication of this report was made possible by the generous support of the Gordon and Betty Moore Foundation.
+The Center to Advance Palliative Care (CAPC) and the ational Palliative Care Research Center (NPCRC) gratefully acknowledge the foundation’s support, together with that of CAPC membership and all of our funders, including the American Academy of Hospice and Palliative Medicine (AAHPM), American Cancer Society, Cambia Health Foundation, Commonwealth Fund, Gordon and Betty Moore Foundation, Hospice & Palliative Nurses Association, Patty and Jay Baker Foundation Inc, Peterson Center on Healthcare, Stavros Niarchos Foundation, The Allen H. and Selma W. Berkman Charitable Trust, The Arthur Vining Davis Foundations, The Brookdale Foundation, The John A. Hartford Foundation, The Leslie & Roslyn Goldstein Foundation, The Milbank Foundation, The Y. C. Ho/Helen & Michael Chiang Foundation, Thelma Lyons, Trudy Elbaum Gottesman and Robert W. Gottesman, United States Cancer Pain Relief Committee Inc. (USCPRC), Weiner Family Foundation, and West Health Institute.

 CAPC and NPCRC do not receive industry or pharmaceutical funding.